 Fact: A baby’s only source of communication is crying.
 Crying is a baby’s way of getting his parent’s attention and get his needs tended to.
 Also, during the early months, a baby needs more skin-to-skin contact and requires constant comforting.
-So, if you are carrying your baby in your arms, then there is no wrong in it and you are not spoiling him.
+So, if you are carrying your baby in your arms, then there is nothing wrong in it and you are not spoiling him.
 However, you need not hold him in your arms all the time.

 Breastfeeding mothers should eat bland food.

-Fact: As a breastfeeding mother you may be asked to avoid certain foods that may lead to allergies such as nuts, dairy, soy, peanuts, shellfish, fish etc. But apart from this, you can eat any food you want, as it helps your baby develop a taste for various foods through breast milk.
+Fact: As a breastfeeding mother you may be asked to avoid certain foods that may lead to allergies such as nuts, dairy, soy, peanuts, shellfish, fish, etc. But apart from this, you can eat any food you want, as it helps your baby develop a taste for various foods through breast milk.
 However, you must strictly avoid alcohol, excessive amounts of caffeinated beverages, and other such harmful things.
-For a few days also avoid spicy foods but you don’t have to stick to bland food.
+For a few days, also avoid spicy foods but you don’t have to stick to bland food.